djpugh/MTfit/docs/source/real-tutorial.rst

 And then calling from the command line::

-      $ mtfit --algorithm=iterate --pmem=1 --double-couple --max-samples=10000000 \
+      $ MTfit --algorithm=iterate --pmem=1 --double-couple --max-samples=10000000 \
           --inversion-options=PPolarity,PAmplitude --convert --relative \
           --multiple-events relative_event_data.inv

-      $ mtfit --algorithm=mcmc --pmem=1 --chain-length=100000  \
+      $ MTfit --algorithm=mcmc --pmem=1 --chain-length=100000  \
           --burn_in=30000 --min_acceptance_rate=0.1 \
           --max_acceptance_rate=0.3 --inversion-options=PPolarity,PAmplitude \
           --convert --relative --multiple-events relative_event_data.inv

 These inversions will take longer to run than the previous examples, due to the increased sample size required for the joint PDF.
-The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``mtfitOutput_joint_inversionDC.mat`` and ``mtfitOutput_joint_inversionMT.mat`` respectively.
+The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``MTfitOutput_joint_inversionDC.mat`` and ``MTfitOutput_joint_inversionMT.mat`` respectively.

 .. only:: not latex